Arctic Shipping Electronic Commercial Clearances Pilot Program

 Field no. 10 (b) - Provide a list of Canadian Exporters for which your company will provide cargo transportation services: If known, please enter the exporter(s) name, town/port/city and province.
 For example, the name of the mining company with whom you have a contract, to export goods.
 If there are more than five (5) different companies, you may submit the others on a separate document.

-Field no. 11 (c) - Please list all the vessels that the shipping company contracts out to other operators which will be participating in the ASECC Program.
+Field no. 11 (c) - List all the vessels that the shipping company contracts out to other operators which will be participating in the ASECC Pilot Program.

 Field no. 12 - Type of Cargo: Indicate the type of cargo the ASECC participant is expected to import or export.
-Please be as precise as possible in the description.
+Be as precise as possible in the description.

 Non-Acceptable description: Mining

 Acceptable description: iron ore, fuel, oil, community supplies

 Field no. 13 - Cargo subjected to OGD requirements: Indicate if any cargo being transported into the Canadian Arctic is subjected to OGD requirements.
 For example, if the cargo requires permits, contains dangerous goods or are subject to CFIA requirements.

 Field no. 14 - Consortium Partners: Provide a list of carrier codes of your consortium partners.